How did Jimmy Goldsmith build the third largest food company in Europe and become the fifth richest man in Britain?

 James “Jimmy” Goldsmith (1933 – 1997) was born in Paris.
 His father was Major Frank Goldsmith, a former British Member of Parliament, and one of the leading hoteliers in France during the interwar period.

-Jimmy Goldsmith described his education at Eton as “short, sharp and unsuccessful”.
+Goldsmith described his education at Eton as “singularly unsuccessful”.
 He developed an interest in gambling whilst at the school.
-An accumulator win at the age of 16 an accumulator win netted a payout of nearly £8,000, an immense sum at the time.
+An accumulator win at the age of 16 netted him a payout of nearly £8,000, an immense sum at the time.

 Goldsmith left Eton at the age of 17 and spent five “wasted” years engaged as a professional gambler.
-He eventually entered into debt, which his father cleared on the condition that he enlist in the army.
+He eventually entered into debt, which his father cleared on the condition that he enlisted in the army.
 Goldsmith completed his service with the rank of lieutenant in 1953.
 He later reflected that his military stint was “one of the best things in my life.
 The Army did more to bring me into line as a reasonable citizen than anything else”.